Skip to main content

 • Bone marrow aspiration and biopsy (often but not always done)

-• Lumbar puncture (spinal tap – this may not need to be done)
+• Lumbar puncture (spinal tap – not always done)

 In general, the results of imaging tests such as PET or CT scans are the most important when determining the stage of the lymphoma.